Reviews You Can Rely On

 Print Quality

-It should go without saying that print quality is more important than any other metric when evaluating a 3D printer, and we've weighted it accordingly at 40% of the overall final score.
-The M5C sits near the top of our tested lineup — notable, given its relatively affordable price point.
+It should go without saying that print quality is more important than any other metric when evaluating a 3D printer, and the M5C sits near the top of our tested lineup.
+This is notable given its relatively affordable price point.

-Thankfully there's not much to complain about here.
-We're reduced to nitpicking the finer details, so keep that in mind as you read through these supposed “cons”.
-Out of the box and using as close to the 'standard' settings as we could, we do notice some slight waves and noticeable build lines on flat surfaces among our test prints.
-Strangely too, in our Vase test (a single-width wall, printed in a continuous spiral) we noticed that there was a slightly inconsistent thickness throughout.
+We were hard pressed to find any flaws in print quality, so we're reduced to nitpicking the finer details.
+Out of the box and using as close to the 'standard' settings as we could, we noticed some slight waves and noticeable build lines on flat surfaces among our test prints.
+In our vase test (a single-width wall, printed in a continuous spiral), we noticed the M5C produced a slightly inconsistent thickness throughout.

 ankermake m5c - standard print quality is good-to-great on the m5c.